Jourdelune/easy-3dgs/README.md

 ### Usage

 The main entry point for the library is the `ReconstructionPipeline` and `GaussianSplattingPipeline` classes, which orchestrate the entire reconstruction and Gaussian Splatting process.
+Expect the first run to take some time because `gsplat` will be compiled; subsequent runs will be faster.

 ```python
 # run_pipeline.py